Haselnussbomber/HaselTweaks/README.md

 Login options:

+- Skip Logo (default on): Instantly shows the title screen.
 - Show pets in character selection: Displays a carbuncle for Arcanist/Summoner and a fairy for Scholar next to your character.
 Position is adjustable.
   > **Note**
   > In order to apply the pet glamor settings, you must have logged in at least once.